anjrew/my-donkey-car/README.md

 ## Environment Setup

-The environment is to be setup in conjusction with the [Donkey Car](http://www.donkeycar.com) platform [instructions on installing the software](http://docs.donkeycar.com/guide/install_software/#step-1-install-software-on-host-pc).
+The environment is to be setup in conjunction with the [Donkey Car](http://www.donkeycar.com) platform [instructions on installing the software](http://docs.donkeycar.com/guide/install_software/#step-1-install-software-on-host-pc).

 The project can be setup in one of the three ways:
 - Dev container with VS Code